 I grew up in the islands outside Bergen in the western part of Norway.
 When I was 20 years old, I went to study Tourism Management in Stavanger for 3 years.
 In this period I also did an exchange semester in Barcelona.
 After finishing the bachelor degree, I have been working at a cozy hotel in Aurlandsfjorden for the last two summer seasons.
 In between that, I have also been working on the top of mount Ulriken in Bergen.
 This makes me pretty familiar with the western part of Norway, both fjords and mountains as well as the cities and islands in the coastline.

 My interest for being out in the nature, plants and the animals living in it, made me open up my eyes about the climate change and how we should take better care of our planet.
+Also as a new dog owner, I am getting more and more interested in the hiking and wilderness lifestyle.
 I think that if we travel more sustainable, the tourism industry can help economically, socially and the environment, without negative impact on the planet.

 What places and activities do you specialize in?